 For each file, try to answer the following questions:

-- Could you try to describe in words what is going on in the communication.
-In other word try to explain the scenario that was recorded.
+- Describe in words what is going on in the communication.
+In other words, try to explain the scenario that was recorded.

 - What protocols are used in the communication?